Malco Theatres

-Malco Theatres, Inc. is a movie theatre chain that has remained family owned and operated for over one hundred years.
+Malco Theatres, Inc. is a family owned and operated movie theater chain that has been in business for over one hundred years.
 It has been led by four generations of the Lightman family.
-The company has 36 theatre locations with over 371 screens in six states (Arkansas, Kentucky, Louisiana, Mississippi, Missouri and Tennessee).
+Malco Theatres features 34 theatre locations with over 345 screens in six states (Arkansas, Kentucky, Louisiana, Mississippi, Missouri and Tennessee).
 Malco also operates three bowling centers and a family entertainment center in southern Louisiana and a family entertainment center in Oxford, Mississippi.

 Beginnings

 Malco Theatres' history began during World War I when Morris A. "M. A." Lightman, Sr., (known as M.A.) the son of Hungarian immigrant Joseph Lightman, left his hometown of Nashville, Tennessee, and went to Colbert County, Alabama, to work on the Wilson Dam project as an engineer.
 Although he held a degree in engineering from Vanderbilt University, he thought of himself more as a showman and entertainer.
 Lightman decided it was time to try something new one day while in Northwest Alabama, when he came upon a long line of people waiting to get into a local theatre.
 He decided he wanted to operate a movie theatre.
 Lightman traveled to Atlanta where he had made a contact in the theatre business and sought to learn the art of movie exhibition.

 Upon his return two months later to Northwest Alabama, in February 1915, Lightman formed The Sterling Amusement Company and opened his first theatre in a storefront he had rented in Sheffield, Alabama.
 Lightman named this storefront theatre "The Liberty Theater", and later opened a 400-seat theatre, "The Majestic" across the river in Florence, Alabama at 204 North Court Street, in August 1919.
 Lightman opened a third theatre in the area before accepting an offer from another local theatre owner to buy out his theatres in the area.
 In return, Lightman received a 50 per cent stake in a theatre in North Little Rock, Arkansas.

 After leaving Northwest Alabama, M.A. partnered with his father, a stone construction contractor, to build the Hillsboro Theater in Nashville, Tennessee.
 They opened the Hillsboro on May 18, 1925, with the D.W.
 Griffith film America.
 Three months later, Tony Sudekum, founder of Crescent Amusement Co., opened a competing theater at the opposite end of the same block.
 The competition with Sudekum forced M.A. and his father to close the Hillsboro Theater.
 The theater was used as a live production venue, including as a temporary home for The Grand Ole Opry, for many years until being converted back into a cinema and renamed the Belcourt Theatre in 1966 by a new group of owners.